Every play is a data point. Every rep tells a story.

 Made onside kick recovery

-Made tackle or assisted tackle on 3rd or 4th down
+Made tackle or assisted tackle before the 1st down marker on 3rd or 4th down

 Tipped pass that led to turnover